Are contact center agents the only way to deliver customer service?

 Take secure payments in the Chatbot

-Once a customer is engaged in a conversation with a Chatbot and they're ready to make a purchase, you can now take secure payments within the actual Chatbot session using ChatGuard technology to mask the sensitive data and prevent it being seen, heard or stored by the Chatbot.
-You no longer need to send the customer elsewhere to pay
+Once a customer is engaged in a conversation with a Chatbot and they're ready to make a purchase, you can now take secure payments within the actual Chatbot session using ChatGuard technology to mask the sensitive data and prevent it from being seen, heard or stored by the Chatbot.
+You no longer need to send the customer elsewhere to pay.

 Advanced speech recognition